RatJuggler/advent-of-code/2020/README.md

 ##### Day 11: Seating System
 Game of life type simulation.
 I tried to keep things simple by using a char array but Java doesn't like streaming those so there is some converting back forth.

+##### Day 12: Rain Risk
+So I ended doing exactly what I did on Day 4 again.
+Completed the first part quickly and without issue, then got side tracked faffing about with how best to implement a combined solution for both parts and getting nowhere.
+Of course once I'd actually bothered to generate a solution I was able to go back and refactor it into what I was looking for.